How can we help?

 If you need help please don’t hesitate to request assistance from our Caring Ministry Team.

 And we always welcome new people who want to lend a hand to our church community members in need.
-If you would like to be included in our helper list, please let us know.
+If you would like to be included in our helper list, please let us know in the form below:

-If you have any questions, please contact our volunteer Caring Ministry Coordinator, Becky Evans (she/her/hers), at email@example.com.
+If you have any questions, please contact our volunteer Caring Ministry Coordinator, Jude Cigrand at firstname.lastname@example.org.

 Pastoral Care is a lay-led ministry providing a listening ear so that no one in the congregation feels alone during difficult times in their life.
 Our specially trained team works collaboratively with our minister to expand the congregation’s pastoral care presence.